Characters in the Deverry Cycle: Cullyn of Cerrmor

-Other incarnations: Gerraent, appears in: Deverry 643; Tanyc, appears in Deverry 698; Cinvan, Dannyn, Owaen, Danry, Gwairyc, Gerran.
+Other incarnations: Gerraent, appears in: Deverry 643; Tanyc, appears in Deverry 698; Owaen, appears in Deverry and Pyrdon 833-845; Cinvan, Dannyn, Danry, Gwairyc, Gerran.

 Rhodry Maelwaedd

 [Rod-ree] Publicly believed to be the youngest son of Tingyr Maelwaedd, his father is in fact Devaberiel Silverhand, an elven bard—though only a handful of people know his true parentage.
 After Loddlaen's dweomer war, he is sent into political exile by his half-brother Rhys.
 During his wanderings, Rhodry is captured and sold as a slave in the Bardekian islands.
 When Rhys is mortally wounded, Rhodry is recalled from exile to take his brother's place as the Gwerbret of Aberwyn.
 When his true lineage is in danger of being discovered, Rhodry fakes his own death, and begins living among the Westfolk.
 Near the end of "The Fire Dragon", Rhodry undergoes a physical transformation as Evandar strives to save his life from Raena's stabbing.